IntelexTechnologies/api-docs/source/includes/acts/get_api.md

-facilityIds | int | Facility Name is the unique identifier of the associated facility type attributetypeIds | int | Attribute Type ID is the unique identifier of the associated attribute type facilityattributes | string | Facility Attribute is one of the filter option and the parameter is for the Facility Attribute Type
+facilityIds | int | Facility Name is the unique identifier of the associated facility type attributetypeIds | int | Attribute Type ID is the unique identifier of the associated attribute type facilityattributes | string | Facility Attribute is one of the filter option and the parameter is for the Facility Attribute Type datalocktypeIds | int | Data Lock Type ID the unique identifier of the associated data lock type lastModifiedStartDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" externalidentifier | string | External Identifier a unique identifier for this record to an external data system comments | string | Comments any comments associated with this record

 ### 13. Equipment Attribute Table

 All data from the Equipment Attribute table will be returned from the endpoint below.
-You can optionally fetch specific data by including the facility attribute ids, facility names, emission type ids, facility typ ids, unit ids, equipment ids, last modified start date and last modified end date.
+You can optionally fetch specific data by including the facility attribute ids, facility names, emission type ids, facility type ids, unit ids, equipment ids, last modified start date and last modified end date.
 The facility attribute endpoint supports pagination.

 > Example Request